 High crime rates per 100,000 people are reported in this area, potentially indicating that it is an unsafe place to live.
 These statistics consider both violent and property offenses.

 Polls and surveys done by AreaVibes among area residents did not yield positive feedback when it came to the walkability of amenities, safety, nearby parks and the overall sense of community.

-Myrtle Beach is a mid-sized city located in the state of South Carolina.
-The city has a population of 30,106 residents.
-At 78%, the majority of the Myrtle Beach population is White; this is followed by 14% Black and 2% Asian.
-Not a fan of sitting in traffic?
-One big advantage of living in Myrtle Beach is the reasonable commute times to work.
-With an average one way commute time of 17 minutes, getting to work is faster than the national average of 26 minutes.
+Myrtle Beach is a medium-sized city located in the state of South Carolina.
+The city has a population of 33,638 people.
+At 73%, the majority of the Myrtle Beach population is White; this is followed by 16% Black and 2% Asian.
+If you are not a fan of long commutes, you will enjoy living in Myrtle Beach.
+With an average one way commute time of only 18 minutes, getting to and from work is a breeze compared to the national average of 26 minutes.